GottaYotta/PixelSDK/README.md

 **Step 4:** Apply the same changes you made on your test image to the lookup.png image and save the result to a new image lookup_example.png.
 Do not downsize the image or reduce its quality.
 In some photo editors you can simply copy your adjustment layers from your test image to the lookup image.

 **Note:** Each pixel color must be independent of other pixels (e.g. sharpen will not work).
-If you need a more complex filter you can chain [GPUImage2](https://github.com/BradLarson/GPUImage2) operations e.g. LookupFilter --> Sharpen --> Vibrance.
+If you need a more complex filter you can chain [GPUImage2](https://github.com/BradLarson/GPUImage2) operations e.g. LookupFilter --> Sharpen --> Saturation.
 An example of chaining operations is also included in the [Xcode sample project](https://github.com/GottaYotta/PixelSDK/archive/master.zip).

 **Step 5:** Use the below code to create your own SessionFilter subclass that utilizes a LookupFilter operation and your newly created lookup_example.png image.
 Be sure to add your lookup_example.png image to your Xcode project.